-I am currently Head of Science at Compass International School Doha in Qatar, which is part of the NAE family of schools.
-My main subject is Biology but I have really enjoyed teaching Environmental Systems and Societies in the last year.
+My main subject is Biology but I have really enjoyed teaching Environmental Systems and Societies over the last years.
 I am also an examiner for the International Baccalaureate at Diploma Level which has helped to inform my teaching in the classroom and given me an insight into the whole examination process.

 As a Science teacher, I very much try to embed a deep-rooted interest in Science and hopefully foster curiosity and ambition in my subject for life.
 One of the most rewarding aspects of my teaching role here has been involvement with The Duke of Edinburgh International Award and the community work that NAE students do in Tanzania.
 I think an essential part in educating young people is to give them the best possible experience both inside and outside of the classroom.

 Through my work in international education, I am very proud to have given my own children the chance to enjoy such a rich and culturally diverse educational experience.
 As a family, we love to get out and about on a weekend and be active, and my personal hobbies include cooking, art and music.
-We are all really looking forward to exploring the UAE and joining the NAS Dubai community together, particularly at such an exciting time in the school’s development.
-Having already visited NAS Dubai on a couples of occasions, I feel very lucky to have the opportunity to work at such an amazing facility and would hope to contribute to the wider life of the school community in as many ways possible.
+We all really enjoy exploring the UAE and being part of the NAS Dubai community, particularly at such an exciting time in the school’s development.
+I feel very lucky to have the opportunity to work at such an amazing facility and hope to contribute to the wider life of the school community in as many ways possible.